agnt-gg/slop/utilities/za-api-prover/README.md

 # Za API Prover (ZAP) - SLOP Validator 🚀

+## 🌟 Overview

-Za API Prover (ZAP) is a tool to validate SLOP (Simple Language Open Protocol) implementations.
-It tests whether a SLOP server correctly responds to expected requests, ensuring compliance with the protocol.
+ZAP is a programmatic API status checker designed to validate SLOP server implementations.
+It automatically tests each required endpoint against protocol specifications, providing a straightforward way to:

+- Verify your SLOP server is functioning correctly
+- Confirm API responses match expected formats
+- Identify compliance issues with the SLOP protocol
+- Monitor API health with structured reporting

+The validator works by making real HTTP requests to your SLOP server and analyzing the responses, eliminating manual testing and ensuring consistent validation across implementations.

-## Features
+## 🌟 Features

 ✅ Validates core SLOP endpoints: